fisma-ready/introduction/README.md

 ## Infrastructure as Code

-We believe anyone should be able to quickly re-engineer a secure component, without having to rely on a golden master image from 18F or any other Federal technology team.
+We believe anyone should be able to quickly re-engineer a secure component, without having to rely on a golden master image from 18F or any other federal technology team.
 To that end, we'll represent Infrastructure as Code (IaC) wherever possible.
 We're really excited to work with the community to create a thriving ecosystem in this space, without any major vendor or framework lock-ins.

 ## Free to use